 Applications are available online through the American Medical College Application Service (AMCAS) or by calling 202-828-0600.
 Do not forget to indicate on your AMCAS application when you are taking the MCAT.

-Current Deadline: Our AMCAS submission deadline is October 15th.
+PLEASE NOTE OUR DEADLINE HAS CHANGED!
+Our AMCAS submission deadline is October 1st.

 Updates to AMCAS and or Supplemental Applications

-- We do not accept updates to your AMCAS or Supplemental application post-submission (e.g. new experience, job, etc.).
-The only exception is if an official from the Office of Admissions has requested that you do so.
-If you are offered an interview and you have a significant change or an added activity, you may share that information with your interviewer at the time of your interview.
+- We do not accept updates to your AMCAS or Supplemental application post-submission (e.g. new experience, job, letter of intent, etc.).
+The only exception is if someone from the Office of Admissions has requested an update.

 After your interview, the Admissions Committee will meet to review and discuss your application.
 Applications are under continuous review, which allows for admissions to be made throughout the interview season until the class is filled.

 All final decision notifications, including acceptance, wait list, and unsuccessful application, will be sent to applicants by early April.

 If you have any questions regarding residency for North Carolina, please contact Ms. Reid at 919-966-9931.

 Potential applicants and parents may find the following resources helpful as they begin to navigate the medical school application process: